oracle/db-sharding/container-based-sharding-deployment/README.md

 Copyright (c) 2024 Oracle and/or its affiliates.
 All rights reserved.
 ```
-Note:
-* Ensure that you have enough space in `/var/lib/containers` while building the Oracle Sharding images.
-Also, if required use `export TMPDIR=</path/to/tmpdir>` for Podman to refer to any other folder as the temporary podman cache location instead of the default `/tmp` location.

 ## Oracle Sharding in Containers Deployment Scenarios
 ### Deploy Oracle Database Sharding Containers